Traditions

 Spring Play — Sponsored by Green Room, the spring play is directed by a student each year.

-Night of Jazz — The Department of Music hosts the annual Night of Jazz, which features the ONU Jazz Band and a guest artist.
+Night of Jazz — The School of Music hosts the annual Night of Jazz, which features the ONU Jazz Band and a guest artist.

 Senior Banquet — Seniors on campus are invited to their class banquet to celebrate their nearing graduation with friends.

-Commencement Concert — The top performers from the Department of Music provide a final concert of the year.
+Commencement Concert — The top performers from the School of Music provide a final concert of the year.

-Baccalaureate Service — A worship service for all graduates and their families, Baccalaureate includes music from Orpheus Choir and an inspiring message from Dr. Bowling.
+Baccalaureate Service — A worship service for all graduates and their families, Baccalaureate includes music from Orpheus Choir and an inspiring message from Dr. Chenoweth.

-Graduation — If weather permits, graduation takes place outdoors amidst the blossoming trees of May.
-Otherwise, the ceremony is held in the Betty and Kenneth Hawkins Centennial Chapel.
+Graduation — The graduation ceremony is held in the Betty and Kenneth Hawkins Centennial Chapel.